Privacy Policy

 8. International transfers

 Your information may be processed in countries outside your home country, including outside the EEA/UK.
-Where required, we use recognised transfer safeguards such as Standard Contractual Clauses and/or other lawful mechanisms.
+Where required, we use recognised transfer safeguards such as Standard Contractual Clauses and/or the EU–US Data Privacy Framework.
+A full list of processors and the safeguards applied to each is set out in Section 6.4 above.

 9. Data retention